 - no hidden fees or charges

 NSW Food Authority Requirements

-To be a nominated Food Safety Supervisor for a food premises in NSW, you must complete an NSW Food Authority approved Food Safety Supervisor course once every five years.
+To be nominated Food Safety Supervisor for a food premise in NSW, you must complete an NSW Food Authority approved Food Safety Supervisor course once every five years.

 AIFS is approved to deliver Food Safety Supervisor training and NSW Food Authority certificates on behalf of the NSW Food Authority.

 When your NSW Food Authority certificate is due to expire, you have 90 days to ensure you have completed your recertification.

 If your NSW Food Authority certificate has been expired for longer than 90 days, you will need to complete a full Food Safety Supervisor course again.

 Ensuring your Food Safety Supervisor training is current is important to avoid potential fines or penalties.
 For that reason, as soon as you enrol, you have instant access to the course.

 As the training takes around 6 - 8 hours, some students sign up and complete the course on the same day.

 Nationally Recognised Training